 It’s been a busy six months at Manly wharf.
-Queen Chow moved in, Manly Wharf Hotel’s Jetty Bar underwent its first-ever revamp and this week Betty’s Burgers opened.
+Queen Chow moved in, Manly Wharf Hotel’s Jetty Bar underwent its first-ever revamp and Betty’s Burgers opened.
 And then there’s the action on the new rooftop.

 This is the sixth Saké venue in the ever-expanding empire.
 Designed by Luchetti Krelle (Manly Greenhouse, Verandah, Saké in The Rocks and Melbourne), it borrows some of the best fit-out elements from other Saké venues but plays up its elevated position.